pravega/pravega/documentation/src/docs/wire-protocol.md

 When appending a client:

-1. Establishes a connection to host chosen by it.
+- Establishes a connection to host chosen by it.
-2. Sends a `Setup Append` request.
+- Sends a `Setup Append` request.
-3. Waits for the `Append Setup reply.
+- Waits for the `Append Setup reply`.

 After receiving the `Append Setup` reply, it performs the following:
-1. Send a `BeginEventBlock` request.
+- Send a `BeginEventBlock` request.
-2. Send as many messages that can fit in the block.
+- Send as many messages that can fit in the block.
-3. Send an `EndEventBlock` request.
+- Send an `EndEventBlock` request.

 While this is happening, the server will be periodically sending it `DataAppended` replies acking messages.
 Note that there can be multiple `Appends Setup` for a given TCP connection.
 This allows a client to share a connection when producing to multiple Segments.